 How to get to the South East?

-Almost all cities of southeast Anatolia is accessible by flights from many big cities of Turkey.
+Almost all southeast Anatolia cities are accessible by flights from many big cities of Turkey.
 It is straightforward to get to the area with busses, and there is also a train operating from Ankara and Adana to the region.
-There are weekly guaranteed departure Mount Nemrut tours from Cappadocia region as well that can finish in Gaziantep, and you can explore the rest on your own or with professional assistance.
+There are weekly guaranteed departure Mount Nemrut tours from the Cappadocia region that can finish in Gaziantep, and you can explore the rest on your own or with professional assistance.